Christmas Breakfast Casserole (with Vegetarian option)

 In addition to the tools above, you’re going to need some ingredients to make this recipe, too!
 Chances are, you might already have some of them in your fridge or pantry.
 Scroll down to the recipe card for the full measurements and instructions.

-• Baguette—it needs to be stale (or close to it), as well as cut or torn into bite-sized pieces
+• Baguette — it needs to be stale (or close to it), and cut or torn into bite-sized pieces.

-• Breakfast sausage—you can use your favorite brand and favorite meat in this recipe!
-Just make sure it’s fresh so you can easily take it out of the casing.
+• Breakfast sausage — you can use your favorite brand OR favorite protein (if it’s not sausage) in this recipe!
+Just make sure the sausage is fresh so you can easily take it out of the casing.

-• Milk—we only keep whole milk in our house, so that’s what we used here.
+• Milk — we whole milk in our house, so that’s what we used here.
 I know for a fact, though, that my mother only keeps skim or 2% milk and uses that to make this recipe, and it works just fine for her.

-• Colby Jack cheese—or another favorite cheese!
-Cheddar and pepperjack would be excellent in this recipe.
+• Colby Jack cheese — or another favorite cheese!
+Sharp cheddar cheese or pepperjack would be excellent in this recipe, too.

 A serving of Christmas Breakfast Casserole sits on a white plate with the baking dish in the background